kptdev/kpt/site/book/08-package-orchestration/05-package-lifecycle.md

 ?> Refer to the [approve][rpkg-approve] and [reject][rpkg-reject] command
 reference for usage.

+> Approving a package revisions requires that the current user has been granted
+> update access to the `approve` subresource of `packagerevisions`.
+This allows
+> for giving only a limited set of users permission to approve package revisions.

 Now, confirm lifecycle stages of the package revisions:

 ```sh